usc-clicker/clicker-iOS/README.md

 Known issues:
 - Parse push notifications through specific channels are currently not working when the application is closed.
-- We are not currently supporting forms of questions other than Multiple Choice, so the presentation of the Multiple Choice View Controller is hard-coded.
+- We are not currently supporting forms of questions other than Multiple Choice, so the presentation of the Multiple Choice View Controller is hard-coded in the AppDelegate.
 Later on, you will need to get the question type from the push payload and present the appropraite View Controller.

 Suggestions for future improvement:
 - If desired, you may move to using AFNetworking for make API calls.